 Children’s author/illustrator Raymond Briggs died this week.
 His books were well known and loved by young readers…. and adults like me, who dearly love his cheeky humor.

 One of his most famous titles is “The Snowman.”
 The cover flap of the book opines that “Even a preschooler can read this story – because it is told without a single word!
 Raymond Briggs uses more than 175 subtly colored, neatly arranged pictures to tell of a wondrous winter adventure shared by a little boy and a snowman who has magically sprung to life.”

 Please do give this iconic title a look, too.

 But for our purposes today, it is Father Christmas who has our hearts as he goes on vacation.

-I love Raymond Briggs’ take on the British Father Christmas.
+I love Raymond Briggs’ take on the British version of the American Santa Claus, known as Father Christmas.
 Unlike the “jolly old elf” of the American Santa, Briggs’ Father Christmas does not suffer fools gladly.

 Done in cartoon captioned art, the original “Father Christmas” should be taken in and savored BEFORE going on to “Father Christmas Goes on Holiday,” as to enjoy the full flavor of the charm of this man among men.

 Sitting up in bed, then storming about the place, he opines grumpily:

 “Summer’s coming!
 Hoo-blooming ray!
 Time to be thinking about me holidays.”
 All I can think about… Stuck up here…On me own…In the cold…What a life.”

 First published in 1975, then reissued in 1995 by Puffin Books, it’s a classic in every sense.
 This Father Christmas is fully human and not above his fair share of freely grousing and grumping about being who he is and the burdens borne by being Father Christmas.